US, Mexico finalize trade pact; Canada to rejoin talks Tuesday - Journal du Cameroun

 However, it was unclear whether the administration had the authority to substitute NAFTA with a bilateral trade agreement.

-Mexico’s Foreign Minister Luis Videgaray told reporters that if the US and Canada fail to agree to the new terms, Mexico would still benefit from an existing pact with Ottawa through the Trans-Pacific Partnership, the deal Trump withdrew from as soon as he took office.
+Mexico’s Foreign Minister Luis Videgaray told reporters that if the United States and Canada fail to agree to the new terms, Mexico would still benefit from an existing pact with Ottawa through the Trans-Pacific Partnership — the deal Trump withdrew from as soon as he took office.

-The sides also agreed that 40-45 percent of cars must be made at “high wage” factories where workers receive $16 an hour in order to receive duty-free treatment, something that could deter off-shoring US factories to Mexico
+The sides also agreed that 40-45 percent of cars must be made at “high wage” factories where workers are paid $16 an hour in order to receive duty-free treatment, something that could deter US factories from offshoring to Mexico.